jbante/FM-VirtualSort/README.md

 ## License

-Anyone may do anything with this software.
+Anyone may do anything with this software for any purpose.
 There is no warranty.